 Team, or team-based, organizational structure refers to the business model that functions when groups of employees collaborate on teams towards a shared goal under the direction of one supervisor.

-Contrary to the functional organizational structure, which groups people based on common skills, the team organizational structure groups people depending on an explicit goal, so oftentime, skill sets are deliberately different.
+Contrary to the functional organizational structure, which groups people based on common skills, the team organizational structure groups people depending on an explicit goal, meaning skill sets are often deliberately different.

 Given the nature of this structure, it’s very dynamic and ever changing, moving people from team to team as assignments come and go, making it advantageous for its emphasis on teamwork and collaboration, but not necessarily a feasible structure for the long-haul.